 Namibia has four primary geographic regions, all of which are of great interest to the adventure traveler.
 In the north lies the Etosha Pan, an enormous alluvial basin that long since lost the lake it once held.
 Although water supplies are now limited for most of the year, the area remains sufficiently fertile and supports herds of antelope (including gemsbok, impala and springbok), zebra and elephants.
 Many other species of wildlife abound as well, and the Etosha Pan is now the center of one of the finest game parks on the African continent.
-Hidden Trails offers one spectacular Namibian horse riding holiday, on the largest private game reserve in Namibia – only one hour from Windhoek.
+Hidden Trails offers a spectacular Namibian horseback vacation with four different trails to choose from, on the largest private game reserve in Namibia – only one hour from Windhoek.

 Horse Riding in Namibia

-Namibia is a Technicolor dreamscape, a land of swirling apricot dunes and shimmering white flats, mirages and dust devils, black-faced impala and crimson-breasted shrike.
-Its major game parks offer an exceptional range and abundance of wildlife and a landscape that could not provide a more striking backdrop for it.
+Namibia is a technicolor dreamscape, a land of swirling apricot dunes and shimmering white flats, mirages and dust devils, black-faced impala and crimson-breasted shrike.
+The major game parks offer an exceptional range and abundance of wildlife and a landscape that could not provide a more striking backdrop.

-Join us on an equestrian safari across the deserts towards Swakopmund, from the Damaraland to the Skeleton Coast, in the magnificent Fish River Canyons of the South or on a riding vacation on purebred Arabian horses, extensively trained in endurance riding, to explore the breathtaking countryside with its rich wildlife in the Sambulenni.
+Join us on one of our exceptional horseback tours across the desert towards Swakopmund, from the Damaraland to the Skeleton Coast, in the magnificent Fish River Canyons of the South or even upon purebred Arabian horses in the Sambulenni, each extensively trained in endurance riding, as we explore the breathtaking countryside and the rich wildlife.

-Namib Desert Trail - Crossing the oldest desert in the world on horseback is an experience of central Namibia’s spectacularly fascinating contrasts: from Khomas Hochland Mountains and escarpment to the Kuiseb Canyon, Tinkas, Tumas and Welwitschia plains, Moon Valley, seasonal Swakop River, coastal dunes and Atlantic Ocean.
+Namibian Desert Trail - Crossing the oldest desert in the world on horseback is an authentic experience of central Namibia’s spectacular and fascinating contrasts: from the Khomas Hochland Mountains and escarpment to the Kuiseb Canyon, Tinkas, Tumas and Welwitschia plains, Moon Valley, seasonal Swakop River, coastal dunes and Atlantic Ocean.
 An experience of a lifetime!

 shipwrecks on remote and inaccessible shores have given the Skeleton